lmartinv/exclude_fake_emails/README.md

 => false

-You can add it as a validator on email attribut for users.
+You can add it as a validator on email attribute for users.

 If you want to add this validation on your user model you can add :